Uranium

 Overview

-In addition to offering investors exposure to high-grade uranium discovery potential at its flagship Moore Project, Skyharbour leverages its property portfolio using the prospect generator model and has partner companies fund exploration and development at its other projects.
+In addition to offering investors exposure to high-grade uranium discovery potential at its primary projects, Skyharbour leverages its properties through the prospect generator model, with partner companies funding exploration and development at its earlier stage or secondary assets.
 It is a cost-effective model that facilitates large exploration programs without substantial equity dilution.

-In September 2021, Skyharbour announced the initial set of diamond drill results from its 2021 summer diamond drilling program at its 100 percent owned, 35,705-hectare Moore Uranium Project.
-The summer/fall 2021 program included 6,598 meters in 19 holes and returned highlights of 2.54 percent uranium oxide over 6 meters including 6.80 percent uranium oxide over 2 meters in basement rocks at Maverick East Zone as well as 0.54 percent uranium oxide over 19.5 meters including 4 meters of 2.07 percent uranium oxide.
+In September 2021, Skyharbour announced the initial set of diamond drill results from its 2021 summer diamond drilling program at its 100-percent-owned, 35,705-hectare Moore Uranium Project.
+The summer/fall 2021 program included 6,598 meters in 19 holes and returned highlights of 2.54 percent U3O8 over 6 meters including 6.80 percent U3O8 over 2 meters in the basement rocks at Maverick East Zone as well as 0.54 percent U3O8 over 19.5 meters including 4 meters of 2.07 percent U3O8.
+Skyharbour drilled more than 2,400 meters in seven drill holes during the 2022 spring drilling campaign which tested new targets, including Grid Nineteen and Viper, along with a hole drilled at the Maverick East zone.

-A world-class management and geological team lead Skyharbour Resource.
-The team brings years of expertise in uranium exploration, energy industries, corporate finance and capital markets.
+Skyharbour's world-class management and geological team brings years of expertise in uranium exploration, energy industries, corporate finance and capital markets.
 The company is well-positioned to capitalize on the uranium market’s resurgence with strong potential for resource growth and new discoveries at its project base.
 Skyharbour’s goal is to maximize shareholder value through new mineral discoveries, committed long-term partnerships, and the advancement of exploration projects in geopolitically favorable jurisdictions.

 Company Highlights

-• Skyharbour recently acquired the 73,294-hectare Russell Lake Uranium Project from Rio Tinto, which is a prospective exploration property strategically situated between the company’s Moore Uranium project (to the east) and Denison Mines’ Wheeler River project (to the west) in the eastern portion of the Athabasca Basin
+• Skyharbour recently acquired the 73,294-hectare Russell Lake Uranium Project from Rio Tinto, which is a prospective exploration property strategically situated between the company’s Moore Uranium project (to the east), Denison Mines’ Wheeler River project (to the west), and between Cameco’s Key Lake and McArthur River Projects in the eastern portion of the Athabasca Basin.

-• Joint venture with Orano Canada at the Preston Project.
-Orano successfully earned-in a 51 percent interest in the project by spending C$4.8 million in exploration costs and making cash payments totalling C$100,000
+• Joint venture with Orano Canada at the Preston project: Orano has earned a 51 percent interest in the project by spending C$4.8 million in exploration costs and making cash payments totalling C$100,000.

-• Another joint-venture was completed with Azincourt Energy at the East Preston Uranium Project.
-Azincourt earned-in a 70 percent interest by spending C$2.5 million on exploration, a cash payment of C$500,000 and issuing 4.5 million shares
+• Another joint venture was completed with Azincourt Energy at the East Preston Uranium Project.
+Azincourt earned a 70-percent interest by spending C$2.5 million on exploration, a cash payment of C$500,000 and issuing 4.5 million shares.

-• Skyharbour has five active earn-in option agreements with Valor Resources, Basin Uranium, Medaro Mining, Yellow Rocks Energy, and Tisdale Clean Energy, at the Hook Lake, Mann Lake, Yurchison, Wallee & Usam, and South Falcon East Projects, respectively
+• Skyharbour has six active earn-in option agreements with Valor Resources, Basin Uranium, Medaro Mining, Yellow Rocks Energy, Tisdale Clean Energy and North Shore Energy at the Hook Lake, Mann Lake, Yurchison, Wallee & Usam, South Falcon East and Falcon projects, respectively.

-• Skyharbour has a notable shareholder base including Denison Mines Corp (TSX: DML; NYSE:DNN), Sprott Uranium Miners ETF (URNM) ETF, Global X Uranium ETF (URA), Horizons Global Uranium Index ETF (HURA), Sprott Junior Uranium Miners ETF (URNJ) and significant insider purchasing such as David Cates (director) recently adding 600,000 of SYH to his portfolio
+• Skyharbour has a notable shareholder base including Denison Mines Corp (TSX: DML; NYSE:DNN), Rio Tinto (ASX:RIO) Sprott Uranium Miners ETF (URNM), Global X Uranium ETF (URA), Horizons Global Uranium Index ETF (HURA), Sprott Junior Uranium Miners ETF (URNJ), and significant insider ownership.

-• Led by a strong management team including:
+• Led by a strong management and geological team with track record of success

-• Skyharbour will continue to execute on its prospect generator model by acquiring projects at attractive valuations and forming joint-ventures to advance the secondary projects
+• Skyharbour will continue to execute its prospect generator model by acquiring projects at attractive valuations and forming joint ventures to advance secondary projects.

 Key Projects